-It’s the end of the year, and you want to do something for your students.
-But you don’t want it to break the bank, right?
-We pulled together some end-of-year student gift ideas that you can DIY for a dollar or less a piece.
-This will give students something to remember their year by and it’s a fun way to celebrate all their accomplishments.
-Check out our favorite ideas.
+It’s the end of the year, and you want to give special parting gifts to your students without breaking the bank.
+We pulled together some end-of-year student gifts that you can DIY for about a dollar each.
+These tokens give students something to remember the year, plus they’re a fun way to celebrate accomplishments.

 1. Throw some shade

-You can pick up inexpensive sunglasses at the dollar store or in bulk online.
-Plus this website has a free printable, making it a super easy student gift.
+You can pick up inexpensive sunglasses at the dollar store.
+Plus this website has a free printable, making it a super-easy student gift.

 Source: True Life I’m a Teacher